top of page

-My knives are as unique to me as my own thumbprint, and while I have learned various means to producing lifetime-guaranteed blades, the following is my own path into this echelon.
-Though I remain a student forever, through my own testing and that of my mentors I have developed a recipe that I believe in.
-I've included a number of in-process photos below but if you'd like to see or know more, just ask.
+In the following I do my best to explain the process behind my hard-using field knives.
+I keep no secrets.
+My knives are as unique to me as my own thumbprint, and while I have learned various means to producing lifetime-guaranteed blades, the following is my path into this echelon.
+Through a blend of my own testing and that of my mentors, I have developed a recipe that I would bet my life on, but will continue refining until the day I die.
+Scroll all the way down for a look inside, and please inquire for further depth, clarity, or challenge.

 I have been specifically trained to work with high carbon 52100 ball bearing and 5160 spring steels, selected for their ability to hold sturdy edges yet be resharpen-able when the time inevitably comes with a using knife... like cleaning your rifle, sharpening a knife is as simple and equally important.
-Stainless steels carry higher nickel content and resist rust, however they are much more difficult to resharpen (and grind) as the nickel makes the steel significantly tougher.
-These are factors that users and makers consider when choosing materials and as I do not mind (in fact I prefer) a handsome patina, so the high carbon steels take the cake.
+Many knives on the market today come sharp from the factory, but don't stay that way and are too hard (or soft) for longevity or maintenance.

-After the normalization, the blade is frozen at 0 degrees Celsius for twelve hours before an annealing cycle of 988 degrees Fahrenheit for two hours- but the kiln only heats up about 300 degrees F/hour to make sure we don't rush any good thing.
-The cooling takes about another six hours and after that it goes back into the freezer for twelve hours.
+After the normalization, the blade is frozen at 0 degrees Celsius overnight before an annealing cycle of 988 degrees Fahrenheit for two hours- but the kiln only heats up about 300 degrees F/hour to make sure we don't rush any good thing.
+The room temperature cooling takes about another six hours and after that it goes back into the freezer for twelve hours.
 This is repeated three total times to entirely soften the blade before the rough grind.

-Out of the last freeze cycle, I first hand-surface grind the steel on a 2x72" 24 grit belt to remove any hammer marks from the forging process, which are all epicenters for failure in the event of a vice test, or needing to flip over an F-150.
-Sometimes they are just too dang handsome to remove and I leave them out of nostalgia and the belief that my blades are still diesel trucks and ready for anything the backcountry may throw.
+After the last freeze cycle, I first hand-surface grind the steel on 2x72" 24 and 36 grit belts to remove any hammer marks from the forging process, which are all epicenters for failure in the event of a vice test, or needing to flip over an F-150.... but sometimes they are just too dang handsome to remove and I leave them out of nostalgia.
+They are still bruisers just the same.

-I switch to a 36 grit belt to shape in bevels, blade profile, and hand-file the shoulders to guard-ready.
-Once done, I use an oxyacetylene feather torch to apply cautious heat to *just the edge* of the blade- much like a paintbrush, single s-stroke rolls from the middle of the riccasso to above the tip are repeated until only the edge is non-magnetic.
+I use a 36 grit belt to shape in bevels, blade profile, and hand-file the shoulders to guard-ready.
+Maker's note: I tend to leave about a 3/4-1" riccasso between the guard and start of my bevel for structural integrity, a sturdy transfer zone for the hard-to-soft temper line, and it offers a confident choked sub-hilt style grip for when the work is technical.
+Once rough ground, I use an oxyacetylene feather torch to apply cautious heat to just the edge of the blade- much like a paintbrush with single s-stroke rolls from the middle of the riccasso to above the tip are repeated until only the edge is non-magnetic.
 Dip with a light rolling motion in Texaco type A at 175 degrees.
 The blade then cools in the quenchant to room temp before frozen at 0 celsius overnight.
 Repeat three total times.
-The temper cycle in my Paragon kiln follows with three freeze-separated cycles of 388 degrees Fahrenheit for two hour soaks, and then boom- we have ourselves a right about 59 Rockwell hardened edge that's ready for the final grinds.
+The temper cycle in my Paragon kiln follows with three freeze-separated cycles of 388 degrees Fahrenheit for two hour soaks, and then boom- we have ourselves a right about 59-60 Rockwell hardened edge that's ready for the final grinds.
 I have yet to calculate the exact math, but I'm pretty sure that puts my heat treat cycle at about 120 hours.

 A sequence of 36, 60, 120, 220, 400, 600, 1000, 2000 grit and treated cloth belts on my 2x72 grinder get me through the blade grinding, and I don't work in a hurry.
 Once the blade itself is complete I test it.
 The standard is two hundred manilla rope cuts without sharpening, but frankly I don't do that many with every knife- that is part of the quarterly "hell test" that one blade receives to gauge where I am at and includes the destructive 90 degree vice tests.
 After dozens of manilla cuts, I apply as much pressure as I can running the blade spine-first away from me on a large brass rod to check for edge flex / breakage.
 Lastly, I stab that sucker.
 Through the grind process I check the tip on the steel of the grinder motor housing but I don't usually give it a full tricep- I do, however, give it the full tricep on large wood blocks.
 Weak tips and chipped edges are a pet-peeve of mine and I make a focus to ensure those are never your problem.